Joget DX 8 Stable Released

 The stable release for Joget DX 8 is now available, with a focus on UX and Governance.

 When you are accessing Joget for the very first time, the database will need to be first initialized.
 You will be able to set up Joget with MySQL, MSSQL, Oracle, and PostgreSQL databases using this wizard.
 In case you have already passed the setup screen, you can revert back by deleting the app_datasource.properties and app_datasource-default.properties files that can be found in the \wflow folder.

 You will be presented with the following screen.

 Figure 1: Database Setup

-There are 2 additional check boxes at the bottom for you to include sample users/apps to get you up to speed faster in learning Joget.
+Key in the database connection details.
+There are 2 additional check boxes at the bottom to include sample apps and users to get you up to speed faster in learning Joget.

 Figure 2: Successful Database Setup

 You may get the error above or a similar one if you attempt to set up a database with existing data.
 Do not use existing database to avoid data loss.
 To resolve this error, change the "Database Name" to another name.
 E.g. jwdb2, etc.

 You may get the error above if Joget fails to connect to the database due to failed authentication.
 Check your database connection parameters and try again.

 You may get an Error initializing WebApplicationContext after successful set up of database.
 In this scenario, you will need to check your database connectivity from the app server to the database server.